 I realised one of my great contributions to failing product ventures, is that the striking reality is that I didn't have enough knowledge about Product Development as a whole.
 There are a lot more factors in developing a successful product than just ensuring writing good code and unit tests, the reality is that those factors very rarely if ever make a product successful, they only ever contribute.

-All developers should remember the only true quality code in a project, is the code that makes money, and the only code that makes money is the code that is in use!
+All developers should remember the only true mark of quality of code in a project, is the code that makes money, and the only code that makes money is the code that is in use!

 I've lost count of the projects I've worked on where the software development teams have wasted countless hours of wasted effort providing no real value what so ever, debating coding standards and whether certain programming language constructs should be allowed in the code base.